DEAKSoftware/Synergy-Binaries/readme.md

 Run the shell script with `buildLinux.sh --all` to build all packages.
 For other options, run with the `--help` switch.

 Alternatively, you can opt to build the binaries only, as detailed below.
-We're assuming the current path is in `Synergy-Binaries` project root.
+We're assuming the current path is in the `Synergy-Binaries` project root.

 1. Create a `build` subdirectory in the `Synergy-Core` submodule: